Can CBD Help With Anxiety Nausea?

 Following the same rationale as above, it is well-known that more pronounced bodily symptoms may contribute to the clinical diagnosis of SAD, and this result suggests that CBD also protects the patients from their subjective physiological abnormalities induced by the SPST.

-SAD is social anxiety disorder.
+SAD is a social anxiety disorder.

-Basically, CBD brought down the sympathetic or autonomic responses from fear of public speaking in people with social anxiety disorder!
+Basically, CBD brought down the sympathetic or autonomic responses from fear of public speaking in people with a social anxiety disorder!